There are a variety of workflows that docassemble developers can use. Which one is best for you will depend on your

 When an application is live, non-technical people can provide customer service to users.
 They can learn about users’ difficulties, prioritize the changes that are most important, and communicate with the developers so that the difficulties are minimized in the future.

 Non-technical people can also get involved in reading and writing code.
 They can express what they want to see in a guided interview by writing and editing Gherkin scripts, which the developers can clean up for syntax and use as a basis for implementing changes.
 Non-technical people can review Gherkin scripts to make sure they make sense from a substantive perspective.
-They can edit them to add additional conditions so that the Aloe tests are more comprehensive.
+They can edit them to add additional conditions so that the Behave tests are more comprehensive.

 It is possible to structure YAML interview files so that they are readable and editable by non-technical people.
 To facilitate this, developers can: